sundaysenergy/ccd-content/about-ccd/index.md

 ## About CCD

 The **Center for Collaborative Democracy** is a non-profit, nonpartisan organization that grew out of the MIT-Harvard Public Disputes Program.

 Our mission is to develop innovative methods by which our society can resolve critical problems that established institutions, inside government and out, are failing to remedy.

-Many of our ideas come from our Board of Advisors, which includes leading thinkers in game theory, economics, psychology and conflict resolution.
+To that end, we integrate insights from leading thinkers in game theory, behavioral economics and conflict resolution.

-At this time, we are focused on bridging differences among an increasingly divided and angry American public — and creating a shared vision of our future that includes practical, widely beneficial, cost-effective solutions for growing income inequality, inadequate schools, soaring national debt and climate change.
+At this time, we are focused on bridging differences among an increasingly polarized and angry American public, creating a shared vision of our country's future, and thereby preventing the breakdown of our democracy.

-To that end, CCD has done extensive research on political adversaries outside of government who have negotiated constructive agreements on highly contentious issues.
-We have thereby developed a strategy for motivating elected officials to reach equally constructive agreements on the critical issues of these times.
+To develop a practical plan for achieving that goal, CCD has done extensive research on political adversaries outside of government who have reached agreements that advanced the long-term interests of all sides.
+We have thereby developed a strategy for generating equivalent results on a national scale.

+We will soon launch a project designed to build broad public support for a combination of widely beneficial, cost-effective solutions for declining social and economic mobility, inadequate schools, soaring national debt and climate change.